-Clicking the Photo Catalog Options command causes the software to display the Photo Catalog Options dialog box.
+Clicking the Photo Catalog Options command causes the software to display the Photo Marker Options dialog box.

-The Photo Catalog Options dialog box allows the user to configure the photo marker symbol type and size to be displayed on the Map View.
-The user can click on the drop-down combo box from the Photo marker symbol entry to choose from multiple marker symbols.
+The Photo Marker Options dialog box allows the user to configure the photo marker symbol type and size to be displayed on the Map View.
+The user can use the scrolling panel in the Photo Marker Symbol Stylization section to choose from multiple marker symbols.
 Below are some of the marker symbols that our software provides.

 Photo Marker Symbol Display Visibility

 The photo marker symbols are only displayed on the Map View at specific zoom levels, similar to how the software displays model element entities.

 If the Map View is zoomed out too far, then the photo marker symbols are not displayed on the Map View.

 Displaying Photos on Map View

 Hovering the mouse cursor over a photo marker symbol on the Map View will cause a pop-up dialog box to show up over the marker symbol which displays the photo.

 The user can multi-select photos from the Photo Catalog data grid and the software will highlight the corresponding photo marker symbols on the Map View.